11ty/11ty-website/docs/pitfalls.md

 ---
+eleventyNavigation:
+  parent: Working with Templates
-subtitle: Common Pitfalls
+  key: Common Pitfalls
+  order: 7
-excerpt: Some common problems.
+  excerpt: Some common problems that people run into.
-tags:
-  - docs-templates
 ---
 # Common Pitfalls